 - a.
-ACT: composite score of 23 or higher with a minimum of 19 on the English and the mathematics sections: - b.
-SAT: a combined critical reading (formerly "verbal") and mathematics score of 1070 with a minimum of 500 on the critical reading and 500 on the mathematics test
+ACT: composite score of 23 or higher with a minimum of 19 on the English and the mathematics sections; - b.
+SAT: a combined critical reading (formerly "verbal") and mathematics score of 1070 with a minimum of 500 on the critical reading and 500 on the mathematics test - 5.
+Oral Communication Skills: Proof of English language proficiency must be provided to the ACP office before an applicant can be considered for admission to the program.
+English proficiency can be demonstrated in any one of the following ways: - a. completion of an undergraduate or graduate degree at an institution of higher education in the United States:

-- 5. Oral Communication Skills: Proof of English language proficiency must be provided to the ACP office before an applicant can be considered for admission to the program.
-English proficiency can be demonstrated in any one of the following ways: - a. completion of an undergraduate or graduate degree at an institution of higher education in the United States: - if an undergraduate or graduate degree was earned at an institution of higher education outside of the United States, evidence must be provided under procedures approved by the executive director that the primary language of instruction was English; - c.
-Minimum score of 26 on speaking portion of TOEFL test. - 6.
+- b. if an undergraduate or graduate degree was earned at an institution of higher education outside of the United States, check the list of TEA's accepted country list; - c.
+TOEFL- minimum score: 89 (Speaking 24, Listening 22, Reading 22, Writing 21). - d.
+If a candidate presents a transcript from an out of country institution of higher education, the transcript must be evaluated by one of the approved evaluation entities and reflect a degree comparable the ones issued in the United States. - 6.
 Application Form: The candidate must submit a signed application form. - 7.
 Interview: An interview is required as part of the admission process to determine the candidate's appropriateness for the certification sought. - 8.
 Other Requirements: Candidates applying for a Texas educator certificate must: - a. be at least 18 years of age; - b. not be disqualified or the subject of a pending proceeding under Chapter 249 of Title 19 of Texas Administrative Code. - c. not be disqualified by federal law; - d. be willing to support and defend the constitutions of the United States and Texas.